norswap/nanoeth/src/com/norswap/nanoeth/signature/README.md

 - 0x03 — compressed with odd `y`
 - 0x04 — uncompressed

-I've seen at least one implementation stripping the header byte and storing only some point uncompressed, but I haven't gotten to the point where I needed this, so I don't know if this is an implementation choice, or a consequence of some Ethereum requirement.
+The only reason this matters is that in Ethereum, the account address is the rightmost 20 bytes of the hash (Keccak) of the uncompressed encoding of the public key (excluding the header byte).

-Note there are some issue with the compression scheme (most notably it breaks power-of-2) alignment.
+Note there are some issue with the compression scheme (most notably it breaks power-of-2 alignment).
 Here's [proposed replacement].

 [proposed replacement]: https://tools.ietf.org/id/draft-jivsov-ecc-compact-05.html#rfc.section.3